danielgulliver/restful/README.md

 }
 ```

 You can customise the greeting by specifying the `name` parameter.
-For example, if you make a request to
+For example, if you make a GET request to
 `/greeting?name=Daniel`, you will get back something like the following:
 ```json
 {